Smoked Garlic

 This smoked garlic recipe is dedicated to more than just vampires.

-No. 2 --> Skip the tin foil for this recipe.
-Roasted garlic is made by wrapping the garlic in foil, this is counterproductive when smoking garlic - we want MORE smoke penetration so the foil is added ONLY at the end of the cook.
+- Skip the aluminum foil packets for this recipe.
+Roasted garlic is made by wrapping the garlic in foil, this is counterproductive when smoking garlic – we want MORE smoke penetration so the foil is added ONLY at the end of the cook.

 Key Ingredients

-- Olive oil: Adding a drizzle of oil to the top of these garlic bulbs helps to keep them moist, add a bit of extra richness if you mash them, and add a bit of extra flavour to them.
+Adding a drizzle of oil to the top of these garlic bulbs helps to keep them moist, add a bit of extra richness if you mash them, and add a bit of extra flavor.

 - Place the cut garlic bulbs on a parchment-lined baking sheet.